farbodYNSI/Robot-Localization-and-Control-Simulation/README.md

 ## Features

-- **Stanley Controller**: Adjusts the steering angle based on cross-track and heading errors to follow a desired path.
+- **Edited Stanley Controller**: Adjusts the steering angle based on cross-track and heading errors to follow a desired path.
 - **Real-time visualization**: Displays the robot’s path and position using OpenCV.
 - **Noise simulation**: Adds randomness to steering inputs to simulate real-world vehicle dynamics.
 - **Feedback mechanism**: Uses both position and orientation feedback for control.